GCorbel/sbire/README.md

     gem install sbire
     mkdir ~\.sbire\

+In other systems :

+  In the ToDo list

 ## Usage

 To execute a command :

-  - open a terminal
+  - Open a terminal
   - Type `sbire start`
-  - say the command you want ("Firefox" for example)
+  - Say the command you want ("Firefox" for example)
-  - type `sbire stop`
+  - Type `sbire stop`
-  - the command will be executed
+  - The command will be executed

 To write a text file :

-  - open a terminal
+  - Open a terminal
-  - type `sbire start`
+  - Type `sbire start`
-  - say what you want ("This project rocks" for example)
+  - Say what you want ("This project rocks" for example)
-  - type `sbire save`
+  - Type `sbire save`
-  - a file will be created in `~\.sbire\sbire.txt`
+  - A file will be created in `~\.sbire\sbire.txt`

 ## Configuration